For General Information: (740) 374-1400

 , Answer Section, ,

-Some studies have found an association between heartburn medications and increased risk of vitamin B-12 deficiency.
+Some studies have found a link between heartburn medicines and low vitamin B-12 levels.
+Not having enough vitamin B-12 is called vitamin B-12 deficiency.

-Medicines to treat heartburn, also called gastroesophageal reflux disease (GERD), work by suppressing stomach acid.
-Blocking stomach acid and other secretions may also block B-12 absorption.
+Medicines to treat heartburn, also called gastroesophageal reflux disease (GERD), work by blocking stomach acid.
+Blocking stomach acid can keep the body from taking in vitamin B-12.

-Two common types of GERD medicines have been associated with B-12 deficiency to varying degrees:
+Two common types of GERD medicines have been linked to vitamin B-12 deficiency:

 • H-2-receptor blockers.
-Examples include cimetidine, famotidine and ranitidine.
+These include cimetidine (Tagamet HB), famotidine (Pepcid AC) and ranitidine.

 • Proton pump inhibitors.
-Examples include omeprazole, esomeprazole and lansoprazole.
+These include omeprazole (Prilosec), esomeprazole (Nexium) and lansoprazole (Prevacid).

-If you’re concerned about your vitamin B-12 level, talk with your doctor.
-If low B-12 is an issue, ask if a lower dose of your medicine would be effective in controlling your symptoms or whether you should take a vitamin B-12 supplement.
+If you’re worried about your vitamin B-12 level, talk with your healthcare professional.
+If your B-12 level is low, ask if a lower dose of your GERD medicine might control your symptoms.
+And ask if you need to take a vitamin B-12 supplement.